Andrey Kostin: Education and career

 He is the president of the Financial and Banking Council of the Commonwealth of Independent States (CIS-FBC) from 2006 to 2017, being succeeded by Vadim Kumin.

 In May 2017, Kostin suggested the Washington elite was purposefully disrupting the presidency of Donald Trump by spreading false accusations about his ties to Russia.
 In January 2018, Kostin said that additional sanctions against Russian individuals or entities would be an "economic war".

 He is on the supervisory board of Post Bank.

+On August 25, 2023, Kostin was elected as the chairman of the Board of Directors of the United Shipbuilding Corporation by the board.

 Criticism and corruption allegations

 Blocking of publications by Roskomnadzor

 On April 4, 2019, the Vedomosti newspaper drew attention to the massive blocking of publications by Roskomnadzor on the Internet, most of which mentioned gifts from VTB bank president Andrei Kostin to Nailya Asker-zade, a television journalist and his longtime girlfriend.
 In the interests of VTB, and by a court decision, Roskomnadzor blocked about 1000 publications.

 On December 2, 2019, FBK’s Alexei Navalny released an investigation about Kostin's relationship with Naila Asker-zade on YouTube.
 In this video Alexei Navalny accused Kostin of making gifts to journalist Nailya Asker-zade (use of a business jet, yacht, house in the cottage village, two apartments, one of them directly from VTB, second from Kirill Zimarin, the head of a subsidiary of VTB in Cyprus) with proof from her Instagram account.
 Kostin, according to Navalny in his video clip, uses money belonging to the bank, 60.9% of which is state-owned, to buy luxurious real estate for his beloved.
 According to The Bell said that there is a link between VTB and the business jet, but not with the yacht, and that it is impossible to draw a conclusion about the owners of the plane and yacht, as well as who paid for the journalist's travels.
 On December 25, 2019, Kostin said that he would think about what actions to take about the investigation, and refused to comment.